openstreetmap/iD/CONTRIBUTING.md

 ## Verifying Bug Fixes

-To verify a bug fix (or test a new feature), use the [master deployment](http://preview.ideditor.com/master/) (http://preview.ideditor.com/master/), which is updated every 10 minutes with the latest code and translation strings.
+To verify a bug fix (or test a new feature), use the [`develop` branch preview deployment](https://ideditor.netlify.com), which is updated every 10 minutes with the latest code and translation strings.

-The deployments on openstreetmap.org and http://preview.ideditor.com/release/ are updated only with stable releases.
+The deployments on openstreetmap.org and https://preview.ideditor.com/release are updated only with stable releases.
 Issues that are marked fixed in the tracker may still be present.